Flag of Mexico: Variants

 There are two variants of the national flag that are mostly used by the state and federal governments, the difference between the national flag and the variants are the designs of the coat of arms.
-In the first variant, which is used by the President of Mexico and secretaries of federal bodies, the entire coat of arms is coloured gold, with the exception of the tricolour ribbon, which is green, white and red, and with the stone, lake and talons of the eagle coloured in silver.
+In the first variant, which is used by the President of Mexico and secretaries of federal bodies, the entire coat of arms is coloured gold, with the exception of the tricolour ribbon, remaining in green, white and red, and the stone, lake and talons of the eagle coloured in silver.
 In the second variant, the entire coat of arms is coloured gold, even the ribbon, lake, stone and talons.
 The second variant is used mostly by the state governments and federal bodies who are not able to use the first variant.